-Korea's growth-oriented, export-led economic development since the 1960s.
-Under the leadership of Park Chung-hee, the general-turned-president, development of Korea was so remarkable that it earned the name "the Miracle on the Han River."
+Korea's growth-oriented, export-led economic development since the 1960s under the leadership of Park Chung-hee, the general-turned-president, development of Korea was so remarkable that it earned the name "the Miracle on the Hangang River."
 Following 18 years of authoritarian rule, however, Park was assassinated in 1979.
 Subsequently, South Korea was ruled by Chun Doo-hwan, another general-turned-president until direct presidential elections were restored in 1987, which saw the election of another former general, Roh Tae-woo.
-But it was not until 1993 when civilian democracy was restored.
 Seoul hosted the Olympics in 1988 and Korea co-hosted the 2002 FIFA World Cup soccer games with Japan.

 Through expanding international trade and exchange, Korea has demonstrated to the world its rich cultural heritage as well as modern technology.
 In the 1950s, Korea ranked among the poorest countries.
-Today, its economy is the 15th largest in the world, and the nation is poised to become an active player on the global economic stage following the hosting of the G20 Summit in 2010.
+Today, its economy is the 13th to 14th largest in the world, and the nation is poised to become an active player on the global economic stage following the hosting of the G20 Summit in 2010.